 4.7 Relationships

 Correlation analyses showed negative and weak association between live bruchids with seed color and seed coat thickness, consistent with Somta et al., (2007).
 There was a strong positive relationship in second incubation cycle between egged seeds and seed color.
 Variation in the number of live bruchids among green gram varieties was associated with differences in seed coat color, indicating that hue angle contributes to relative tolerance.
-Varieties (Ndengu Tosha and Karembo) with higher hue angles (lighter seed coats) supported fewer live bruchids, suggesting reduced suitability for oviposital preference.
+Varieties Ndengu Tosha and Karembo with higher hue angles (lighter seed coats) supported fewer live bruchids, suggesting reduced suitability for oviposital preference.
 Seed color has been linked to presence of phenolic compounds which may discourage feeding thus affect insect survival (Somta et al., 2007).
 These results suggest that seed color has an indirect association with biochemical defense mechanisms rather than color alone.

 Seed coat thickness showed a weak negative association with the number of live bruchids, underscoring its importance as a physical resistance mechanism.
 Varieties with thicker seed coats like Ndengu Tosha recorded lower bruchid survival probably due to restricted larval penetration.
 Thick seed coats can impede egg hatching entry, prolong larval development and increase early mortality (Pawara et al., 2019).
 The findings are consistent with earlier reports identifying seed coat thickness as a key determinant of resistance to bruchid in grain legumes (Somta et al., 2007).
 This trait represents a stable and reliable morphological trait for improving bruchid tolerance in green gram breeding program.